mghrear/3D_Heteroscedastic_Convnet/README.md

 ## mymodels.py
 Contains all models, which includes:
-1. spConvnet_HSCDC_subM: A heteroscedastic convnet for probabilistic direction predictions
+1. spConvnet_HSCDC_subM: A heteroscedastic convnet for probabilistic direction predictions (HCN)
-2. spConvnet_subM: A homoscedastic convnet for point estimate predictions
+2. spConvnet_subM: A homoscedastic convnet for point estimate predictions (RCN)
 3. NML: A non-ML algorithim originally developed for X-ray polarimetry
 4. NML2: A "cheat" method which uses information that is only available in simulation to estimate the best expected performance